Desert rain frog: Behavior

 The desert rain frog is nocturnal, spending the day in a burrow which is dug to a depth of 10 to 20 cm where the sand is moist.
 It emerges on both foggy and clear nights and wanders about over the surface of the dunes.
 Its footprints are distinctive and are often found around patches of dung where it is presumed to feed on moths, beetles, and insect larvae.
 It is also known to eat beetles and ants.
 It digs its way into the sand in the morning and its presence in a locality can be deduced from the little pile of loose sand dislodged by its burrowing activities.
 Breeding is by direct development of eggs laid in its burrow, there is no aquatic tadpole stage.
 It produces a high-pitched squeaking sound when threatened.
 The male's croaking is also distinctly high-pitched.

-They are docile when being interacted with by researchers and due to overlap of movement between individuals it is suggested that they are territorial with individuals of the same species.
+They are docile when interacting with researchers.
+The overlap of movement between them suggests that they are territorial with others of the same species.